drchase55/NNU_nih_python_jrc/README.md

 * Individual notebooks can be run with limited functionality in a web browser (colab.research.google.com)

 ## **Architecture Design**
-This course is arranged into 5 modules:
+This course is arranged into 5 modules.
+It is intended that the user work through each tutorial in succession.
-- Intro to Cloud Computing and Git
-- Foundations of Python
-- Introduction to Data Science in Python
-- Intro to machine learning in Python

 Within each module, there are several sub-modules (basically, topics) with embedded quizzes.
+They are numbered to make it easy to know the flow of the topics.
+Each tutorial ends with a link to the next tutorial, or the project.

-Each unit also includes a guided 'project' that allows you to practice your skills in an exercise you might later need to do with your own data or problem.
+Each module includes at least one guided 'project' that allows you to practice your skills with a coding exercise you might later need to do with your own data or problem.

 ## **Data**
 Data will be obtained from online databases (e.g., NCBI) or will be in folders in the submodule.
+You will learn to use the Python tools that can read large data sets without needing to download them to your computer hard drive.

 ## **Module Outline**
-**Submodule 0 - Intro to Cloud Computing and Git**
+**Module 0 - Intro to Cloud Computing and Git**
+- Lecture (coming)

+- Tutorial 1: Github Download   *how to get the tutorials*
+- Tutorial 2: AzureML  *how to start using a cloud computer*
+- Tutorial 3: Jupyter Notebooks  *how to navigate these tutorials*
+- Tutorial 4: GitHub 4 You   *how Git and Github can be useful for you as a bioinformatician*
+- Tutorial 5: Git
+-
 **Submodule 1 - Foundations of Python**

 Learn core concepts, diverse applications, introductory algorithms, ethical considerations, and data challenges.

-- Lecture
+- Lecture (coming)
   -
 - Tutorials
-  - Python Overview
+  - Tutorial 1: Python Overview
-  - Variables
+  - Tutorial 2: Variables
-  - Data Structures
+  - Tutorial 3: Data Structures
-  - Functions
+  - Tutorial 4: Functions
 - Project
   - Using NCBI sequences
   - SOLUTIONS for Using NCBI sequences